Identification

 What is the hazard signal word for Argon (refrigerated)?

-The signal word for this substance is "warning".
+The signal word is warning.

 What is the physical form of Argon (refrigerated)?

-Argon (refrigerated) is a gas. with colourless. color.
-It has no odour warning properties. odor.
+Argon (refrigerated) is a gas with colourless color.
+It has no odour warning properties odor.

 What is Argon (refrigerated) used for?